melles1991/melles1991.github.io/_includes/templates/device_install.md

 3. Now tap **Wipe**.
 4. Now tap **Format Data** and continue with the formatting process.
 This will remove encryption and delete all files stored in the internal storage.

-    {% include alerts/note.html content="If you want Google Apps on your device, you must follow this step **before** booting into LineageOS for the first time!" %}
+    {% include alerts/note.html content="If you want Google Apps on your device, you must follow this step **before** booting into Custom Android Romfor the first time!" %}
 5. _(Optional)_: Root your device by installing [Magisk](https://github.com/topjohnwu/Magisk/releases/download/v20.4/Magisk-v20.4.zip).
 6. Once you have installed everything successfully, click the back arrow in the top left of the screen, then "Reboot system now".